PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 #include "simplem2mclient.h"
 #include "storage-selector.h"

 EventQueue eventQueue;                                // An event queue Thread eventThread;                                   // An RTOS thread to process events in FileSystem* fs = filesystem_selector();               // Mbed Cloud requires a filesystem, mount it (based on parameters in mbed_app.json)
+BlockDevice* arm_uc_blockdevice = storage_selector(); // This is where the update client stores new firmware images

 SimpleM2MClient *client;
 M2MObjectList obj_list;